p0t4t0sandwich/ampapi-py/README.md

 ## TODO

 - Add a check to see if it's been 5min since the last API call, and if so, attempt to re-log
+- Figure a good mehtod to turn the JSON responses into objects